severian5it/CocktailWebApp/README.md

 ![Color Palette](src/images/palette.png)

-Shades of Blue and Grey have been used to convey a professional and stable image.
+Peach has been used in Landing Page, along a combination of dark colour, while in features page, gradient of peaches and white, along with a simple design has been used.

 ### Fonts

-From Google Fonts has been used *Tangerine* font; for the rest of the Headings *Nobile* standard font has been used.
+From Google Fonts has been used *Open Sans* font; for the rest of the Headings *Arial* standard font has been used.

 ## Features for future releases
-- A Section showing favourable user comments.
+- allowing visitors to search directly from landing pages, but for this some back end technologies would be needed.

 # Technologies Used